 However, if you research and evaluate different PSA tools, you will find that some are a part of a larger suite.
 This means fewer applications for users to manage, which would save time and money.
-So look for a tool that can be either customized or integrated with other applications to suit your company requirements.
+So look for a tool that can be either customized or integrated with other applications to suit your company’s requirements.

 Whether you choose a web-based or mobile platform, you’ll want to ensure that the solution easily integrates into your existing infrastructure, database, architecture, and back-end office systems.
-A fully integrated system, with front and back office, will become your one-stop repository of information and data that will help you make informed decisions to mitigate risk and maximize value.
+A fully integrated system, with front and back offices, will become your one-stop repository of information and data that will help you make informed decisions to mitigate risk and maximize value.

 3. Choosing a tool that is not scalable

 As a growing business, your PSA needs are likely to change over time.
 If you invest in a fixed PSA solution, instead of a flexible one, you can’t update it to include new features or additional users after implementation.